-Make an appointment with your doctor if you have persistent signs and symptoms that concern you.
+Make an appointment with your health care provider if you have persistent signs and symptoms that worry you.

 Brain tumors that begin in the brain

-Primary brain tumors begin when normal cells develop changes (mutations) in their DNA.
-A cell's DNA contains the instructions that tell a cell what to do.
-The mutations tell the cells to grow and divide rapidly and to continue living when healthy cells would die as part of their natural life cycle.
+Brain tumors happen when cells in or near the brain get changes in their DNA.
+A cell's DNA holds the instructions that tell the cell what to do.
+The changes tell the cells to grow quickly and continue living when healthy cells would die as part of their natural life cycle.
 This makes a lot of extra cells in the brain.
 The cells can form a growth called a tumor.

-Secondary brain tumors most often occur in people who have a history of cancer.
-Rarely, a metastatic brain tumor may be the first sign of cancer that began elsewhere in your body.
+Secondary brain tumors most often happen in people who have a history of cancer.
+Rarely, a brain tumor may be the first sign of cancer that began somewhere else in the body.

 In adults, secondary brain tumors are far more common than are primary brain tumors.

-In most people with primary brain tumors, the cause of the tumor isn't clear.
-But doctors have identified some factors that may increase your risk of a brain tumor.
+In most people with primary brain tumors, the cause isn't clear.
+But doctors have identified some factors that may raise the risk.

 Risk factors include:

-- Exposure to radiation.
-People who have been exposed to a type of radiation have an increased risk of brain tumor.
+Exposure to radiation.
+People who have been exposed to a strong type of radiation have an increased risk of brain tumor.
 This strong radiation is called ionizing radiation.
 The radiation is strong enough to cause DNA changes in the body's cells.
 The DNA changes can lead to tumors and cancers.
 Examples of ionizing radiation include radiation therapy used to treat cancer and radiation exposure caused by atomic bombs.

 Low-level radiation from everyday objects isn't linked to brain tumors.
 Low levels of radiation include the energy that comes from cellphones and radio waves.
 There is no convincing evidence that using cellphones causes brain tumors.
 But more studies are happening to make sure.